ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R12]**
 A BPI MUST support cryptographic algorithms based on commonly used and security-audited libraries.

-For information, please refer to appendix [A.2 Non-Normative References](#a2-non-normative-references) for the cryptographic libraries that successfully passed the US National Institute of Standards and Technology (NIST) Cryptographic Module Verification Program [[CMVP]](#CMVP).
+For information, please refer to appendix [A.2 Non-Normative References](#a2-non-normative-references) for the cryptographic libraries that successfully passed the US National Institute of Standards and Technology (NIST) Cryptographic Module Verification Program [[CVMP]](#cvmp).

 #### **[R13]**
 If a BPI utilizes a Peer-to-Peer (P2P) message protocol, the protocol MUST support end-to-end encryption.